ttu/ttu.github.io/_posts/2024-6-13-securing-web-app.md

 ## Do Not Leave Open Endpoints

-There shouldn't be any open customer facing endpoints, unless it is really required that anyone can use those.
+There shouldn't be any open customer-facing endpoints, unless it is really required that anyone can use those.

 Ensure that all endpoints in your APIs have proper authorization mechanisms in place.
 This can help prevent unauthorized access to sensitive data and prevent unnecessary load on the system.

 ![Forbidden](/images/posts/securing-web-app/auth-forbidden.png){: width="650" }

-Remember that authenticated user can still be a threat.
+Remember that authenticated users can still be threats.
 If a customer is allowed to have unlimited access after the authentication, it will leave a door open for attackers to try to crash the system by creating multiple accounts and sending multiple requests.

 ## Cache As Much As Possible